davidmcclure/lint-analysis/notebooks/posts/03-stopwords/post3.md

 ![](images/flat/a-gun-series.png)

 But, when you remember the actual footprint of "a" in the corpus - 44 million occurrences, which represents about 1.8% of all words in all 27k novels - the total quantity of linguistic "mass" that's getting displaced is sort of incredible.
+Here it is again, plotted this time with an error bar around the expected value of the uniform distribution - if "a" had no trend across the plot, 95% of the bin counts would fall inside the gray band, which gets dwarfed by the actual data.
 In the first percentile, "a" appears 72 *thousand* times more than we'd expect under the uniform distribution, and 40 thousand fewer times in the last percentile.
-Here it is again, plotted this time with an error bar around the uniform distribution - if "a" had no trend across the plot, then 95% of the bin counts would fall inside of the gray band, which is dwarfed by the actual data.
-Compared to this expected standard deviation, the 518,308 occurrences in the first percentile have a zscore of 109, and the 404,673 occurrences in the last percentile have a zscore of -61, both of which are kind of absurdly large.
-(In fact so large, as Scott Enderle pointed out, that the uniform distribution almost feels like a meaningless / incorrect null hypothesis.
-Though I'm not really sure what the alternative would be.)
+Which correspond to zscores of 109 and -61, respectively, which are absurdly large.
+(In fact so large, as Scott Enderle pointed out, that the uniform distribution almost feels like a meaningless / poorly-chosen null hypothesis.
+But, I'm not really sure what the alternative would be.)

 ![](images/flat/a-zscore.png)

-Whereas for "gun," the high-water mark at 95% only has a zscore of 37 relative to the uniform distribution:
+Whereas for "gun," the high-water mark at 95% has a zscore of 37, which of course is still huge:

 ![](images/flat/gun-zscore.png)